ChristianLebeda/PLAN-experiments/README.md

 $ source miniconda/bin/activate plan
 ```

+## System requirements

+The script `install.sh` will make sure to set up a suitable Python environment.
+All experiments for the variants of PLAN proposed in the paper use less than 10GB of RAM.
+As an exception, running IOME on the sparse binary datasets requires a machine with at least 128 GB RAM.

 ## Running experiments

 Running an experiment using the commands below automatically creates an output folder.
 The result of the experiments are saved to a .csv file.